-The Young Bumps and Bubs group is run by a midwife and child health nurse for women under the age of 20 and their partners.
-These sessions are held at the Caboolture Early Years Centre at 64 Manley Street, Caboolture.
+The Lotus Circle (TLC) group is run by a midwife and child health nurse for women under the age of 20 and their partners.
+These sessions are held at 19 Morayfield Road (Corner of Morayfield Road & Oaklands Drive), Caboolture South.
+Only run on a Monday.
 Antenatal and postnatal care is provided in a relaxed and open environment with antenatal visits offered at the centre.
 Following the birth of your baby, you and your baby are welcome to come along to discuss any issues and spend time with other young mums.

 You are able to access Ngarrama North care option if you identify as an Aboriginal and Torres Strait Islander woman or you are having a child with an Aboriginal and Torres Strait Islander background.

 A team of midwives and an advanced indigenous health worker will care for you throughout your pregnancy, birth and after birth.
-They will provide all antenatal and postnatal care in either your home, the community clinic or at Caboolture Hospital.
+They will provide all antenatal and postnatal care in either your home or at the Caboolture Hospital or Caboolture Satellite Hospital.